 The tall woman brings us to a quiet booth away from the crowd.
 When we are alone, she turns to us.

-“Emenya, I found this boy out in the woods, it would have been cruel to leave him out there tonight.”
+“Emya, I found this boy out in the woods.
+It would have been cruel to leave him out there tonight.”
 She says in a worried tone.

 “Exactly, I would not leave him out there as a snack to new werewolves.”
 Luna says firmly.